|

 of marine iguanas, lava lizards and the colorful

 Sally light-foot crabs.
-After a short trek, you'll encounter
+After a short trek, you will encounter

 colonies of masked and blue-footed boobies, whose

 nesting grounds sometimes overlap the trail.
-You'll also find
+You will also find

 giant frigate birds, red-billed tropic birds and